scroll to top

 Resident Adult

-Use of a personal library card is limited to the patron whose name appears in the library card account.
+Use of a library card is limited to the patron whose name appears in the library card account.

 As a resident card holder, the borrower may physically take their library card to any public library in Illinois and ask to borrow materials.
 Those materials are the responsibility of the individual who borrows them and are subject to all of the fines, rules and regulations of the lending library.
 Often libraries limit the borrowing privileges of reciprocal borrowers, and it is important to be aware of local rules and procedures before making selections.